Tu Nidito: Children with a life-threatening disease

 Support for children as they deal with serious medical conditions is important because although they may not understand the severity of the diagnosis or prognosis, they can perceive what is happening.
 They may seek comfort and protection.
 Young children may also blame their parents for their medical condition.
 For older children, they may feel upset because of their reliance on parents and others due to having their independence taken away (Gyulay, 1978).
-In addition to providing support for the children, which is the main focus of Tu Nidito, support groups are also available for adults who care for the children as well as any siblings (Tu Nidito, n.d.).
+In addition to providing support for the children, which is the main focus of Tu Nidito, support groups are also available for adults who care for the children as well as any siblings.

 Other programs and activities

 Aside from support groups, Tu Nidito has other activities/programs as well.

 Camp Erin

-Camp Erin is a weekend bereavement camp designed for ages 6–17 funded by the Moyer Foundation that takes place in many locations.
+Camp Erin is a weekend bereavement camp designed for ages 6–17, funded by the Moyer Foundation that takes place in many locations.
 Tu Nidito helps facilitate a camp for Arizona.
 Camp activities, grief education and emotional support are provided during this weekend camp.
 Individual support sessions are also available for children diagnosed with a serious illness.